The Hi-Tech Takeover Continues!

 We asked Hi-Tech’s representatives if they’d be willing to share any more with us, and they gave us a doozy:

-That’s right – Hi-Tech confirmed that they will be returning the original Dexaprine — as in the one with DMAA!
-We’re still getting tons of traffic for Dexaprine XR, which is powered by a very strong dose of acacia rigidula extract, but many still want the DMAA (1,3 dimethylamylamine) version back, and they’re going to get it.
+That’s right – Hi-Tech confirmed that they will be returning the original Dexaprine — as in the one with the OG stim!
+We’re still getting tons of traffic for Dexaprine XR, which is powered by a very strong dose of acacia rigidula extract, but many still want the original version back, and they’re going to get it.

-Hi-Tech is well-known for their legal battle against the FDA, fighting to sell DMAA, and while that case gets taken into Federal court, they are currently selling the majority (if not all) of the DMAA supplements still on the market.
+Hi-Tech is well-known for their legal battle against the FDA, and while that case gets taken into Federal court, they continued selling the stimulant at hand..

 The original Maximize, also with 1,3

 In the same breath, iForce will be able to manufacture the original Maximize pre workout supplement, which also once had 1,3.

 Currently, iForce Maximize Intense is still on the market (and is on our Supplement Deals page since it’s at a fantastic price right now), but like Dexaprine XR, this version uses strong acacia rigidula extract.

 We are not sure which formula this will be based off of, but a popular one was Maximize V2, whose image is shown below.

 iForce has already been teasing a few new Protean flavors, and that will continue to happen.
 They may also add to the batch if iForce Isotean flavors.
 Isotean is their pure whey protein isolate powder for lactose intolerant customers and extreme low-carbers.